Absorbent incontinence aids

 Depending on the type of bladder weakness, the following symptoms may occur:

-• Urinary incontinence during physical exertion or when sneezing, coughing, laughing, or during physical exertion.
+• Urine loss during physical exertion or when sneezing, coughing, laughing, or during physical exertion

 • Sudden and uncontrollable urge to urinate

-• Increased frequency of urination and increased nocturnal urination
+• Increased frequency of bladder emptying and increased nighttime urination

 • Constant dribbling of urine